 Housing has become one of the hot political issues of our time.
 To read and hear about it in the media, it has become easy to conclude that the Government, our Councils, Housing Associations and Builders alike all share the view that we are in a housing crisis.
-The picture they paint suggests that they are all doing everything that they possibly can.
-But should we all really believe?

-Laid bare, the lack of housing really does look nothing like the story we are being presented.
-Immigration inflating real need exponentially has become as much an unspoken truth across the whole country, as it has that 2nd homeowners are leaving seaside and rural property empty for much of the year, whilst they add nothing financially to the communities in which they don’t have time to genuinely reside.
+Immigration inflating real need exponentially has become as much an unspoken truth across the whole country, as it has that 2nd homeowners are leaving seaside and rural property empty for much of the year, whilst adding nothing financially or otherwise to the communities in which they don’t have time to live, full-time.

 “We need to build more homes” has become the mantra of the many.
 Yet the real beneficiaries of this process will not be the people who will end up living in many of them.
 Nor will it be the Government which is operating on the premise that money is the only way to solve any problem, no matter what it might be.